ctdupuis/comfort-cafe/CHECKLIST.md

 [x] auth endpoint to check if someone's logged in

-[~] different authorization front end blocks/permissions
+[x] different authorization front end blocks/permissions

 ## Ordering

-[] Order model tied to User model
+[x] Order model tied to User model

-[] Order_History model tied to User model
+[] Order History => query database for last order completed by user

-[] style ordering page, scaling from mobile upwards
+[x] style ordering page, scaling from mobile upwards

-[] have a begin order button that inits a new order, starts with status:incomplete, saves it to Mongo and Redux
+[x] have a begin order button that inits a new order, starts with status:incomplete, saves it to Mongo and Redux

-[] send a put request each time an item is added to an order, update Redux
+[x] send a put request each time an item is added to an order, update Redux

-[] when order is placed, change status to complete, generate confirmation #
+[] when order is placed, change status to complete, **generate confirmation #**

 [] push order into user's order-history